Covid 19 coronavirus: Why cases are growing in Russia, Brazil and India

 Deaths: 397

-At least 40,000 people could die with coronavirus in South Africa by the end of 2020, scientists have warned.
+At least 40,000 people could die with coronavirus in South Africa by the end of the year, scientists have warned.

-The projections were made by the South African Covid-19 Modelling Consortium – a group of academics and health experts advising the government – following President Cyril Ramaphosa's announcement that tough lockdown restrictions will be eased from June.
+The projections were made by the South African Covid-19 Modelling Consortium – a group of academics and health experts advising the government – after President Cyril Ramaphosa announced that tough lockdown restrictions will be eased from next month.

-While only 20,125 cases of coronavirus have been recorded and 397 deaths have been linked to the disease so far in the country of 57 million, according to the report South Africa could experience a sharp rise in cases and deaths over coming months.
+Only 20,125 cases of coronavirus have been recorded and 397 deaths have been linked to the disease so far in the country of 57 million, but according to the report South Africa could experience a sharp rise in cases and deaths over coming months.

 Under an "optimistic scenario", by late August the number of active cases would peak at almost 100,000, and the cumulative deaths by November would be 40,000.